How to Make Fanke Recipe The Hausa Way

 Conclusion

-This recipe is easy to make as not much hard work is needed to prepare it.
-Try making it at home for yourself or your family, and tells us about your experience in the comments section below.
+Fanke recipe is a wrap.
+It is easy to make as not much hard work is needed to prepare it.
+Try making it at home for yourself or your family, and tell us about your experience in the comments section below.

-Note that when mixing the mixtures, ensure it is not too hard because that will make molding with one’s hand very difficult, and the frying too will take much time.
+Note that when mixing the mixtures, ensure it is not too hard because that will make molding with one’s hand very difficult, and the frying will take a lot of time.

 You are always welcome to Northpad Nigeria for more local Northern Nigerian delicacies.